 As for Sofina Growth, our limited governance rights can reduce our ability to use our influence to push ESG initiatives in the portfolio company.
 Our role is therefore limited to a constant monitoring on the portfolio company’s and the lead sponsor progress on ESG, taking place through discussions with the shareholders, company reporting, etc.

-During the whole fund lifetime (investment period, holding period, exit period), the Sofina Team gives a focus on ESG when reviewing the fund’s performance through quarterly reports, Annual General Meetings, Investors’ Day and meetings with the fund managers.
+During the whole fund lifetime (Investment phase, holding period, Exit phase), the Deal Team gives a focus on ESG when reviewing the fund’s performance through quarterly reports, annual general meetings, Investors’ Day and meetings with the fund managers.
 Sofina commits to encourage its fund managers to adopt best practices in terms of ESG.
 Failure to do so will be factored in our decision to subscribe or not to the next fund raised by the manager.
-As the case may be, we shall also raise our concerns to the relevant governance bodies of the fund (Shareholders Meetings, Advisory Committee,…).
+As the case may be, we shall also raise our concerns to the relevant governance bodies of the fund (shareholders meetings, advisory committee, …).

-Sofina is by DNA a long term investor.
-Its ability to factor in ESG considerations in the Exit Phase is also directly linked to its ability to control the exit, which depends on the investment style and its exit rights.
-As we do not control the timing of our indirect investments, these are not included in this part of the Policy.
+Sofina is by DNA a long-term investor.
+Its ability to factor in ESG considerations in the Exit phase is also directly linked to its ability to control the exit, which depends on the investment style and its exit rights.
+As we do not control the timing of our investments in venture and growth capital funds, these are not included in this part of the Policy.

-When Sofina takes the decision to exit from a direct investment, it takes the portfolio company’s long-term interests into account.
+When Sofina takes the decision to exit from a Long-term minority investment or an investment of Sofina Growth, it takes the portfolio company’s long-term interests into account.
 Exit processes are usually planned and conducted in agreement with the portfolio company’s controlling shareholder and management.
 When exiting, the potential impact of the transaction on ESG issues is assessed in the review of offers made by potential buyers, in addition to other transaction terms.
-Even if Sofina does not control the exit process (e.g. in case of the exercise of a Drag Along right or for some Sofina Growth investment), it uses its influence amongst the sellers and/or company to incorporate ESG considerations in the Exit process.
+Even if Sofina does not control the exit process (e.g. in case of the exercise of a drag-along right or for some Sofina Growth investments), it uses its influence amongst the sellers and/or company to incorporate ESG considerations in the exit process.

 1. Official UNPRI reporting